It’s Great to be a Gator!

 The primary purpose of our school is to recognize and develop the potential of all Greenbush/Middle River students so they may function well in society.

-We can achieve these ideals through an atmosphere of trust and mutual respect among students, teachers, parents, administrators and support personnel.
+We can achieve these ideals through an atmosphere of trust and mutual respect among students, teachers, families, administrators and support personnel.
 We will accomplish these important goals by working together.

 The Mission of the Greenbush/Middle River School is to provide quality education which will prepare all students to meet success by developing self-directed thinkers who are productive, responsible, respectful, and accountable to themselves and others.